Spring (hydrology): Uses

 Springs have been used for a variety of human needs - including drinking water, domestic water supply, irrigation, mills, navigation, and electricity generation.
 Modern uses include recreational activities such as fishing, swimming, and floating; therapy; water for livestock; fish hatcheries; and supply for bottled mineral water or bottled spring water.
-Springs have taken on a kind of mythic quality in that some people believe, falsely, that springs are always healthy sources of drinking water.
+Springs have taken on a kind of mythic quality in that some people falsely believe that springs are always healthy sources of drinking water.
 They may or may not be.
-In order to know how to use a spring appropriately, whether for a mineral bath or drinking water one needs to access a comprehensive water quality test.
+One must take a comprehensive water quality test to know how to use a spring appropriately, whether for a mineral bath or drinking water.
 Springs that are managed as spas will already have such a test.

 Drinking water

 Springs are often used as sources for bottled water.
-When purchasing bottled water labelled as spring water one can often find the water test for that spring on the website of the company selling it.
+When purchasing bottled water labeled as spring water one can often find the water test for that spring on the website of the company selling it.

 Irrigation

 Springs have been used as sources of water for gravity-fed irrigation of crops.
 Indigenous people of the American Southwest built spring-fed acequias that directed water to fields through canals.
-This method was later used by the Spanish missionaries.
+The Spanish missionaries later used this method.

 Sacred springs

-A sacred spring, or holy well, is a small body of water emerging from underground and revered either some religious context: Christian and/or pagan and/or other.
+A sacred spring, or holy well, is a small body of water emerging from underground and revered in some religious context: Christian and/or pagan and/or other.
 The lore and mythology of ancient Greece was replete with sacred and storied springs—notably, the Corycian, Pierian and Castalian springs.
 In medieval Europe, pagan sacred sites frequently became Christianized as holy wells.
-The term "holy well" is commonly employed to refer to any water source of limited size (i.e. not a lake or river, but including pools and natural springs and seeps), which has some significance in local folklore.
-This can take the form of a particular name, an associated legend, the attribution of healing qualities to the water through the numinous presence of its guardian spirit or of a Christian saint, or a ceremony or ritual centred on the well site.
-Christian legends often recount how the action of a saint caused a spring's water to flow - a familiar theme especially in the hagiography of Celtic saints.
+The term "holy well" is commonly employed to refer to any water source of limited size (i.e., not a lake or river, but including pools and natural springs and seeps), which has some significance in local folklore.
+This can take the form of a particular name, an associated legend, the attribution of healing qualities to the water through the numinous presence of its guardian spirit or of a Christian saint, or a ceremony or ritual centered on the well site.
+Christian legends often recount how the action of a saint caused a spring's water to flow - a familiar theme, especially in the hagiography of Celtic saints.